-The Welland Canal, which joins Lake Erie and Lake Ontario, was built to compete with New York State’s Erie Canal.
-The First Welland Canal opened for a trial run on Nov.
+Built to compete with New York State’s Erie Canal, the First Welland Canal opened for a trial run on Nov.
 30, 1829 – exactly five years after the ground-breaking in 1824 – and ran from Port Dalhousie to St. Catharines, where it wound up the Niagara Escarpment through Merritton and into Thorold.
-It then continued south via Allanburg to Port Robinson along the Welland River, where ships would traverse the Welland River to Chippawa before take the Niagara River to Lake Erie.
+It then continued south via Allanburg to Port Robinson, where ships would traverse the Welland River to Chippawa before taking the Niagara River to Lake Erie.

 On Nov.
 30, 1924, a cairn commemorating the original sod-turning ceremony was unveiled at Bridge 11.